bschnei/ebu-bootloader/README.md

 Follow the on-screen instructions.
 It is normal for mox-imager to need several power cycles before successfully putting the device in sideload mode.

 ## Flashing to Permanent Storage
-The [bubt](https://source.denx.de/u-boot/u-boot/-/blob/master/doc/mvebu/cmd/bubt.txt) utility is used to flash a bootloader image to   After you are comfortable with the stability and performance observed in testing, put the TF-A image file onto a USB flash drive and plug it into the device.
+The [bubt](https://source.denx.de/u-boot/u-boot/-/blob/master/doc/mvebu/cmd/bubt.txt) utility is used to flash a bootloader image to permanent storage.
+After you are comfortable with the stability and performance observed in testing, put the TF-A image file onto a USB flash drive and plug it into the device.
 Power cycle and stop the boot process at U-Boot.
 Run `bubt flash-image.bin spi usb` to flash the image to the device's permanent storage.
 Resetting the device will then cause it to load the newly flashed image.

 ## Recovery
 Sideloading can also be used to recover from a bad bootloader flashed to permanent storage (e.g. power goes out while flashing, bit flips, etc.), but you have to have a known working/stable bootloader handy.
 To recover: sideload your known working good image, interrupt U-Boot, and then use `bubt` to flash the good bootloader to SPI.